orkes-io/docs/docs/codelab/orderfulfillment5_5.md

 ## Versioning

-Until now, all of the changes have been made on the same workflow - as the changes have been improvements - but have not materially changed the workflow in any way.
+Until now, all of the changes have been made on the same workflow - as the changes have been improvements but have not materially changed the way the workflow works in any way.

 When a large change is made, a new version of the same workflow can be created.
 Versions are integer based, so we've been working on V1, meaning that this next version will be V2.